RussellCanfield/wingman-ai/README.md

 ## Release Notes

+### 0.2.5

+Re-enable Refactor on explicit invoke only.

 ### 0.2.4

 Fix an error message when Ollama was selected as an AI Provider but not available.